gnoha/flockTo/README.md

 [Details][phase-two]

-### Phase 3: Editing and Displaying Groups and Events (~2 days)
+### Phase 3: Editing and Displaying Groups, Events, and Users (~1 day)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+This phase will involve creating the proper forms using Backbone for creating and updating groups, events, and user pages.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Nav Bar (~0.5 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+I'll be adding a nav bar and implementing different features for the nav bar.
+This will allow users to easily navigate throughout the page and it will help out in the development and testing process.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: User Implementation (~1 - 2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+I will be implementing the proper associations for the client side.
+This will allow the users so to be able to create events or update groups only if they are administrators.
+Also, this is where users will be able to join an event or request to join a group.

 [Details][phase-five]

+### Phase 6: Searching for Groups and Events (~2 days)
+I'll need to add search routes to both the Groups and Events controllers.
+On the client side, the view will contain both Group Index Items and Event Index Items.

+[Details][phase-six]

 ### Bonus Features (TBD)
-- [ ] "Like" button and counter for posts
+- [ ] Counter for members of groups and attendees for events
-- [ ] Custom blog urls
+- [ ] Comments for groups and events
 - [ ] Pagination/infinite scroll
-- [ ] Activity history (e.g. likes, reblogs, taggings)
-- [ ] Post types (image posts, quote posts, etc)
+- [ ] Taggings)
-- [ ] Reblogging
+- [ ] Uploading pictures in groups
 - [ ] Multiple sessions/session management
-- [ ] User avatars
 - [ ] Typeahead search bar

 [phase-one]: ./docs/phases/phase1.md